infosyrius/SpyMyFolder/README.md

 # SpyMyFolder
 This script check if a file was modified since the last time, by a hash of each file inside a folder (MD5 by default, but you can choose SHA1, SHA256 or SHA512).

-Ther is an example of use :
+There is an example of use :

-	Syntaxe :  ./testmd5.sh -s /Dossier/a/tester/ -d /Destination/des/hashs/md5/ [-e /Dossier/exclu] [-v] [-f] [-p [md5/sha1/sha256/sha512]]
+	Syntaxe :  ./testmd5.sh -s /folder/to/test/ -d /folder/for/hash/results/ [-e /exclude/folder] [-v] [-f] [-p [md5/sha1/sha256/sha512]]

 	-s : Source folder to control

-	-d : Destination folder for the hash results
+	-d : Destination folder for hashs results

-	-e : Exclude a folder
+	-e : Exclude a folder in the source

 	-v : Verbose mode